Madhu-1121/LibraryManagementSystem/README.md

 ## Objective
-The main objective of this project is to automate the process of Managing books in a Library using Java and MySQL. it helps in efficiently performing tasks like adding, vewing searching and deleting books reducing mnual effort & improving accuracy.
+The main objective of this project is to automate the process of Managing books in a Library using Java and MySQL. it helps in efficiently performing tasks like adding, viewing searching and deleting books reducing manual effort & improving accuracy.

 ## Features
 - Add, update, and delete books